Quadrangular embeddings of complete graphs and the Even Map Color Theorem (with details): Main results

-In this paper surfaces are compact $2$-manifolds without boundary.
-The connected orientable surface of genus $h$ is denoted $S_h$, and the connected nonorientable surface of genus $k$ is denoted $N_k$.
-A disconnected surface is considered orientable if all of its components are orientable.
-The Euler characteristic of a surface $\Si$ is denoted $\chi(\Si)$, which is $2-2h$ for $S_h$, and $2-k$ for $N_k$.
-All embeddings of graphs in surfaces are cellular (every face is homeomorphic to an open disk).
-For convenience we often identify a face by referring to its bounding cycle or bounding closed walk.
-Graphs may have loops or multiple edges; {\em simple\/} graphs have neither.
+In this paper surfaces are connected compact $2$-manifolds without boundary.
+The orientable surface of genus $h$ is denoted $S_h$, and the nonorientable surface of genus $k$ is denoted $N_k$.
+The Euler characteristic of a surface $\Si$ is denoted $\ec(\Si)$, which is $2-2h$ for $S_h$, and $2-k$ for $N_k$.

-An embedding of a graph $G$ in a surface $\Si$ is {\em quadrangular\/}, or a {\em quadrangulation of $\Si$\/}, if every face is bounded by a $4$-cycle.
-A {\em quadrilateral\/} is a face bounded by a $4$-cycle.
-A quadrangulation of $\Si$ is \emph{minimal} if its underlying graph is simple and connected, and there is no quadrangular embedding of a simple graph of smaller order on $\Si$.
+Frequently we want embeddings of a given graph with minimum genus, which have faces that are small, often triangular faces.
+In particular, the determination of the minimum genus of complete graphs as part of the Map Color Theorem \cite{R} was one of the driving forces behind the development of topological graph theory.
+However, we can also consider the minimum genus of embeddings with restrictions on face degrees.
+In this paper we consider embeddings where all faces have degree at least $4$, or all faces have even degree.
+Euler's formula and face/edge counting imply the following.

+\begin{obs} If $\Phi$ is an embedding of an $n$-vertex $m$-edge graph in a surface $\Si$ with all faces of degree at least $4$, then $m \le 2n-2\ec(\Si)$, with equality if and only if the embedding is cellular and every face degree is $4$.
+For a complete graph $K_n$, $n \ge 4$, such an embedding has $n(n-5) \le -4\ec(\Si)$, with equality if and only if the embedding is quadrangular. \end{obs}

+In this paper we completely resolve the question of the minimum genus of a surface in which $K_n$ has an embedding with all faces of degree at least $4$, or with all faces of even degree.
+These results also complete the proof of a coloring result, the Even Map Color Theorem.
+In 1975 Hutchinson \cite{H75} showed that the chromatic number bound of the Map Color Theorem can be significantly improved for even-faced embeddings; our results improve her bound in one case and provide sharpness examples.
+We also provide some constructions for minimal quadrangulations, simple quadrangulations with a minimum number of vertices in a given surface.

+Our main results are as follows (see Section \ref{sec:prelim} for definitions not stated here).
+For a graph $G$ and positive integer $d$, the {\em orientable $d$-genus $\og_d(G)$} and the {\em orientable even-faced genus $\og\even(G)$} are the smallest $h \ge 0$ for which $G$ has a cellular embedding in $S_h$ with all face degrees at least $d$, or with all face degrees even, respectively.
+We can similarly define the {\em nonorientable $d$-genus $\ng_d(G)$} and the {\em nonorientable even-faced genus $\ng\even(G)$} (for convenience we take $\ng_d(G)$ or $\ng\even(G)$ to be $0$ if $G$ has a suitable planar embedding).